-To address either of these, I begin by assessing the Sales people, processes and systems.
+To address either of these, I begin by assessing the reps.

 Why is This Important

 Having the Wrong Reps will destroy your team.
-Unfortunately, it’s very common for a Sales Team to have a hodgepodge of reps – some good, some mediocre, and some awful.
+Unfortunately, it’s very common for a sales team to have some good, some mediocre, and some awful reps.
 This happens for several reasons:

 - It’s a byproduct of having the Wrong Sales Manager.

-I’ve yet to be asked to help a team where everyone is an Allstar.
-Even in cases where I’m hired to help expand a successful team, I’ll begin with an assessment of the Reps.
+Since I’ve never been asked to help a team where everyone is an All Star, even in cases where I’m hired to help expand a successful team, I’ll begin with an assessment of the reps.

 Assessing the Sales Reps

-I began by meeting individually with every sales rep.
+I begin by meeting individually with every rep.